bcgsc/arcs/README.md

 arcs-make arcs-long draft=my_scaffolds reads=my_reads z=1000
 ```

+The input long reads can be gzipped or uncompressed.
 For more info check `bin/arcs-make help`.

 **Parameters**: To account for the higher error rates in long reads vs linked reads, we suggest starting with the following values:
 * `m=8-10000`